mvolkmann/blog/src/swift.md

 for it to identify syntax errors.
 It can also take several seconds to run the code.

+Playgrounds treat files under “Sources” as a separate, unnamed module.
+To expose things defined in those files to the main playground code, declare them as `public`.
+They do not need to be "imported".

 To developing an app:

 - select one of the following: